cachebag/Ticked/docs/intro.md

 ## Documentation

-For detailed information on installation, usage, and contribution guidelines, please refer to our documentation sections on the left.
+For detailed information on installation, usage, and contribution guidelines, feel free to start exploring Ticked's features by moving on to the setup page!

 <div align="right">
 <a href="#quick-start" onclick="event.preventDefault(); loadPage('quick-start');">
-    <kbd>Next: Setup and Spotify Access →</kbd>
+    <kbd>Next: Setup→</kbd>
 </a>
 </div>

 --------
 ---------

-Akrm Al-Hakimi
-Data Engineer @ Cummins Inc.
-alhakimiakrmj@gmail.com